flow-ai/flowai-api-docs/source/includes/_rtm.md

 | **sessionId** | The sessionId is something unique you need to create for every call.
 This can be something like a [UIUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 Each connection is partly identified on our end using this key |
 | **clientId** | Check the [Channels](https://app.flow.ai/channels) app of the [dashboard](https://app.flow.ai) to find your unique clientId. |

 ## Open a connection

 The Websocket URL provided by `socket.info` are single-use and are only valid for 60 seconds, so make sure to connect directly.

 ## Common format

-Any message or other kind of event you send or receive has the same JSON format.

 ```json
 {